Expert Employment Legal Advice & Support for Employers on a National Scale

 Fair Work Proceedings: protecting employers in legal disputes

-Disputes between employers and employees can quickly escalate, often leading to Fair Work Commission involvement.
+Disputes between employers and employees can quickly escalate, often leading to involvement by the Fair Work Commission.
 If your business faces an unfair dismissal claim, adverse action claim, wage dispute, or general protection issue, Hentys Lawyers is here to represent your interests.

 We have extensive experience representing employers in all stages of Fair Work proceedings, including conciliation, mediation, and arbitration.
 We aim to resolve disputes as quickly and cost-effectively as possible, avoiding litigation wherever feasible.
 However, if negotiations break down, we are prepared to defend your business in arbitration.